The Bankrate promise

-15-year vs. 30-year mortgage
+15-year vs. 30-year mortgages: What is the difference?

 Despite a lower rate, your monthly payments will almost always cost less with a 30-year mortgage compared to a 15-year mortgage.

-“The longer the term, with everything else being equal, the lower the payment amount because the mortgage amount is amortized over a longer period,” explains Teri Williams, president and chief operating officer of OneUnited Bank, adding that along with a more favorable interest rate, a 15-year mortgage would also have a lower annual percentage rate, or APR, than a 30-year mortgage.
+“The longer the term, with everything else being equal, the lower the payment amount because the mortgage amount is amortized over a longer period,” says Teri Williams, president and chief operating officer of OneUnited Bank, adding that along with a more favorable interest rate, a 15-year mortgage would also have a lower annual percentage rate, or APR, than a 30-year mortgage.

 15-year mortgage pros and cons

 - Loan is paid off sooner due to shorter loan term

-- Monthly payments are higher
+- Monthly payments are higher to speed up repayment

 - Can be harder to qualify for — you’ll need more money available each month to ensure timely payments

 30-year mortgage pros and cons

 - Monthly payments are lower because the life of the loan is extended

 - Flexibility to pay back the mortgage sooner as you may choose to make higher or extra payments as you are able

 - Loan takes longer to pay off, as the loan term is 30 years instead of 15

 - Temptation to spend money saved each month, as a flip-side of more financial flexibility

 Keep in mind that the requirements for a 15-year mortgage could be a concern for individuals whose income is seasonal or commission-based.